Divyanshu1331/Divyanshu1331/README.md

 I work on **generative modeling and representation learning**, building toward research in **diffusion models and Transformers**.
 My approach is hands-on and first-principles: I re-derive and re-implement core methods from scratch before I trust myself to extend them.

-I'm currently working on a **video diffusion** research project, expanding into **CLIP, DiT, and Seedance-style models**, and preparing to apply to ML PhD programs for Fall 2027.
+I'm currently working on a **video diffusion** research project, expanding into **CLIP, DiT, and Seedance-style models**, and preparing to apply to CS PhD programs for Fall 2027.

 ---

 ### 🔬 Current Research

-**Independent research (solo, unsupervised):** I chose the problem, designed the empirical study, ran it, and wrote it up entirely on my own — no lab, no advisor, no co-authors.
+**Independent research:** I identified the problem, designed the empirical study, and carried it through to a published paper on my own initiative.

 - Conducted a controlled empirical study on Vision Transformers in small-data regimes
 - Showed optimization strategy (warmup + cosine decay) matters more than architectural scaling for generalization